 Prior to law school, Ms. Bell was a union organizer working with janitors, hotel employees, television writers, and garment workers.
 She has worked on numerous new organizing and contract campaigns in many locations, including Puerto Rico, the Central Valley of California, Florida, Oregon, and Washington, DC.
 Ms. Bell currently volunteers with various immigration rights groups and with the Coalition of Immokalee Workers, a worker-led organization based in Florida that wins higher pay and expanded rights for farmworkers.

 Ms. Bell is fluent in Spanish.
-She is admitted to practice in New York and New Jersey, and the U.S. District Courts for New Jersey and the Eastern District of New York.
+She is admitted to practice in New York and New Jersey, and the U.S. District Courts for New Jersey and the Southern and Eastern Districts of New York.